LinuxForHealth/docs/source/develop/property-encryption.rst

 Overview
 ========
-In Linux for Health (LFH), if you need to use properties to store private information (passwords, client ids, secrets, etc.), you can encrypt those in the LFH application.properties file using Jasypt.
+In Linux for Health (LFH), if you need to use properties to store private information (passwords, client ids, secrets, etc.), you can encrypt those using Jasypt.
 The following sections explain how to encrypt your property values and reference those encrypted properties within LFH in a way that Jasypt can decrypt them.

 Encryption Using Jasypt
 =======================